Lehwah/Doggie-Name-Game/README.md

     }

     const randomIndex = Math.round(Math.random() * 5)
-    doggiesForRound[randomIndex].isDoggie = true // The doggie to be in the header for “Which doggie is a(n) …?”
+    doggiesForRound[randomIndex].isDoggie = true
+    // The doggie to be in the header title for “Which doggie is a(n) …?”

     this.setState({
       currentDoggies: doggiesForRound,